Canada’s robust history of freedom – A review of Conrad Black’s latest book Forgotten History

 142 pages, $19.95

-Conrad Black’s latest book, Forgotten History: Civil Rights in Canada, is an insightful work that dispels many cheap slanders and misconceptions about Canada’s past.
+Conrad Black’s latest book, Forgotten History: Civil Rights in Canada, is an insightful work that dispels many misconceptions about Canada’s past.
 Black combines a deep knowledge of Western history and an eye for relevant historical details to help shine a new light on Canada’s civil rights record.

 Interest in this book may be heightened by the recent calls to upend historically-won civil rights in Canada in the name of social justice.
 Or it might also come from the rise in new identity-based subgroups – whose demands for collective rights often infringe upon the rights of the individual.
 Or finally, it may even come from Quebec’s recent string of rights violations being imposed on the English-speaking population within that province.